pjgeng/Contour-Labels/README.md

   - **buffer increment**: Depending on your style for the labels you may have to adjust this value to ensure enough space for them and the clips in the final contour output (if selected).
 The increment is used for the length of the clip and results in _(start_buffer + (label.length()-1)*buffer_increment)_
   - **output contours**: The file to save the clipped output contours to.
 Temp file by default.
   - **output labels**: The file to save the new labels to.
 Temp file by default.
+  - **elevation_field_name**: Elevation annotation coloumn name in the contours layer.
+Default is "elev".

 4. Apply the QML style sheets from the repository to see the default effect and identify how the labelling is managed.
 Default styling and settings are for a 5m interval with index contours every 25m to view at a 1:25k scale.